 This is a simplified spin on Julia Child’s Beef Bourguignon.
 It’s packed with melt in your mouth tender chunks of beef and vegetables coated in a delicious rich sauce.
-This is the perfect dish to make when you want to impress, it might taste fancy but is actually incredibly easy to make.
-This Beef Bourguignon is Paleo, Dairy Free, Grain Free, Gluten Free and Specific Carbohydrate Diet Legal.
+This is the perfect dish to make when you want to impress, it might taste rich and decadent but is actually incredibly easy to make.

 - When it comes to rich and decadent meals that are also comforting, it’s hard to beat this easy beef bourguignon recipe with its tender pieces of beef and rich red wine sauce.

 - If you like fall apart tender meat then you will LOVE this easy beef bourguignon